Solver

 Defines model selection criterion for both the core algorithm and variables ranking.

-RMSE select models with the lowest RMSE on the testing sample.
+RMSE select models with the lowest RMSE calculated for the testing sample.

-MAE select models with the lowest MAE on the testing sample.
+MAE select models with the lowest MAE calculated for the testing sample.

 Variables ranking